canonical/vanilla-framework/templates/docs/patterns/suru.md

 <hr>

-Suru component can be used to display a visual separation between two sections of content.
+The Suru component can be used to display a visual separation between two sections of content.

-By default Suru should be used on the paper background.
+By default, Suru should be used on the paper background.
 When used on dark background, add `is-dark` modifier class.

 <div class="embedded-example"><a href="/docs/examples/patterns/suru/default" class="js-example">
 View example of the default Suru component